 In the design, include a single hotspot covering the entire screen image that you want to test, leading to a generic success screen.

-- Write the mission task: On the mission block, write down the scenario to be presented to your users.
+- Write the mission task: On the prototype test block (it can also be a prototype test inside a variant comparison), write down the situation to be presented to your users.
 You can also add a context screen for added clarity.

-- Add follow-up questions: Optionally, include any follow-up questions you want to ask your testers about the screen they just encountered (using, for instance, an opinion scale or a question block).
+- Add follow-up questions: Optionally, include any follow-up questions you want to ask your testers about the screen they just saw (using, for example, an opinion scale or a question block).

 Analyze your results

-Using this workaround, you'll be able to analyze your testers' behavior by looking into the heatmap data, both at the path/screen level and at the individual tester level.
+Using this workaround, you’ll be able to analyze participant behavior by looking into the heatmap data, both at the path/screen level and at the individual tester level.

 Open the heatmap to see where your testers clicked first on the screen.

-At the bottom of the page, you can also see the details from each individual tester session.
+At the bottom of the page, you can also see the details of each participant session.

 Qualitative results: Clips analysis

-If you've enabled Clips on your first click test, you can also view your recordings on the Results dashboard by clicking Watch path clips under Aggregated paths, or under each individual tester path.
+If you enabled Clips on your first test, you can also see your recordings in the Results dashboard.